 Where Does the Money Come From for Mortgage Loans?

 In the olden days, when someone wanted a home loan they walked downtown to the neighborhood bank or savings & loan.
 If the bank had extra funds lying around and considered you a good credit risk, they would lend you the money from their own funds.
 It doesn’t generally work like that anymore.
-Most o
+Most of

 Read More